Hello, I am Mark Ware and I’m the founder and co-director of this new and exciting charity called Reflecting Nature in

 The experience of the stroke influenced the direction and content of my art in more direct ways, too.
 Since that time, I have become increasingly interested in my altered subjective experiences caused by brain injury.
 This has led to my collaborations with neuroscientists and psychologists, supported by Arts Council England.
-At the centre of these collaborations -under the header ‘the Wavelength Project’- has been a focus on the great impact that the natural environment has on wellbeing and health and, in turn, the urgent need to protect and nurture this wonderful planet we live on.
+At the centre of these collaborations – up until now under the header ‘the Wavelength Project’- has been a focus on the great impact that the natural environment has on wellbeing and health and, in turn, the urgent need to protect and nurture this wonderful planet we live on.

 The Reflecting Nature in art & science charity is the next step, building on the successful outcomes of the Wavelength Project.
 These outcomes have included neuroscience investigations into the benefits of exposure to natural sounds, which were published in a Science Report paper earlier this year.
 Other successes included the Reflecting Nature art science collaboration with psychologists at Staffordshire University that featured a national touring exhibition and public engagement activities, that were experienced by over 90,000 people.
 Its purpose was to explore ways in which art influenced by nature can be used to improve health and wellbeing, and to help vulnerable people in environments where sensory monotony is an issue (such as in hospitals).

 For more information about our art science collaborations so far, please click on the links: